 Did You Know...

 Drugs That Require a Doctor’s Supervision During Breastfeeding

 Some drugs require a doctor’s supervision during their use.
 Taking them safely while breastfeeding may require the following:

 Warfarin (a drug that prevents blood from clotting) can be taken if the baby is full-term and healthy.
 Warfarin does not appear to enter breast milk.
 People who take warfarin, including women who are breastfeeding, need to have blood tests done periodically to determine whether blood is clotting normally.
 Warfarin can cause a tendency to bruise or bleed.
-Thus, to be safe, doctors periodically check the baby for bruises and signs of bleeding.

 If women who are breastfeeding must take a drug that may harm the baby, they must stop breastfeeding.
 But they can resume breastfeeding after they stop taking the drug.
 While taking the drug, women can maintain their milk supply by pumping breast milk, which is then discarded.

 Women who are breastfeeding should consult their health care practitioner about all the drugs they are taking or about to start.

 Women who smoke should not breastfeed within 2 hours of smoking and should never smoke in the presence of their baby whether they are breastfeeding or not.
 Smoking reduces milk production and interferes with normal weight gain in the baby.

 Alcohol consumed in large amounts can make the baby drowsy and cause profuse sweating.
 The baby's length may not increase normally, and the baby may gain excess weight.
 Drinking up to 1 standard drink per day does not appear to harm the breastfeeding infant, especially if the woman waits at least 2 hours after a single drink before breastfeeding.